code-pushup/cli/packages/plugin-doc-coverage/README.md

 Documentation coverage is a metric that indicates what percentage of your code elements have proper documentation.
 It helps ensure your codebase is well-documented and maintainable.

-The plugin provides a single audit that measures the overall percentage of documentation coverage across your codebase:

-- **Percentage coverage**: Measures how many percent of the codebase have documentation.
+The plugin provides multiple audits, one for each documentation type (classes, functions, interfaces, etc.), and groups them together for an overall documentation coverage measurement.
+Each audit:

+- Measures the documentation coverage for its specific type (e.g., classes, functions)
+- Provides a score based on the percentage of documented elements
+- Includes details about which elements are missing documentation

+These audits are grouped together to provide a comprehensive view of your codebase's documentation status.
+You can use either:

+- The complete group of audits for overall documentation coverage
+- Individual audits to focus on specific documentation types

 ## Plugin architecture